Ooggle/dead-simple-blog/README.md

 ## Update guide

-In order to update the website to the latest version, you need to copy the content of `src/apache2/src/` in your own `apache2/src/` directory.
+In order to update the website to the latest version, you need to download the latest release, copy the content of the new `src/apache2/src/` in your own `apache2/src/` directory.

-:warning: If you don't want all your work to be list, don't copy:
+:warning: If you don't want all your work to be lost, don't copy:
 - .htaccess
 - articles/
 - favicon.png